UBC-MDS/DSCI_524_team_Cauchy_Kmeans_python/README.md

 ### Milestone 1 README

 This package will include python packages that implement k-means clustering from scratch.
-This will work on any dataset with valid numerical features, and includes fit, predict, and score functions, as well as as elbow and silhouette methods for hyperparameter “k” optimization.
+This will work on any dataset with valid numerical features, and includes fit, predict, and cluster_summary functions, as well as as elbow and silhouette methods for hyperparameter “k” optimization.

 + fit: This function classifies the non-labeled data into a given number of clusters k using simple KMeans algorithm.
 It returns labels for each data point according to the cluster it belongs and also cluster centers.
 This is a type of unsupervised learning method to classify data.